cdapio/cdap/docs/developer-guide/source/advanced.rst

 Service Workers
 ----------------
 ``ServiceWorker``s are used to execute tasks and act passively on behalf of the ``Service``.
-Each worker runs in its own YARN container and their instances may be updated via the Dashboard or the REST APIs.
+Each worker runs in its own YARN container and their instances may be updated via the CDAP Console or the REST APIs.

-You can add workers to your Service by calling the ``addWorker`` method in the Service's ``configure`` method.
+You add workers to your Service by calling the ``addWorker`` method in the Service's ``configure`` method.

 ::